bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?

-	Responsive websites adapt to whatever device it is being displayed on regardless of its size.Adaptive websites have specific screen sizes fixed into the code.
+	Responsive websites adapt to whatever device it is being displayed on regardless of its size.Adaptive websites have specific screen sizes fixed into the code, using media queries such us max-width:500px for mobile.

 2. Describe what it means to be mobile first vs desktop first.

-	Desktop first is what the code is written for, then adding media queries to create a mobile version and vise versa.
+	Desktop first is what the code is mainly written for, then adding media queries to create a mobile version or tablet version.
 It just depends what you're working around/what comes first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-	62.5 is known as 10px, this way it is a jumping off point to measure rem units.
+	62.5 is known as 10px, ths is a jumping off point to measure rem units.

 4. How would you describe preprocessing to someone new to CSS?

 	An easier way to write code!
-Compiling/nesting code in itself and producing the same result using variables/syntax/new language that still relates to css.
+Nesting code in itself and producing the same result using variables/syntax/new language that still relates to css.
+If you're a complete beginner, I would say it is a way to take very long code and shorten it using variable and values.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-	My personal favorite concept, is the fact that we can use a compiler to make LESS into CSS.
+	My personal favorite concept, is the fact that we can use a compiler to make LESS into a CSS document.
 The concept that gives me the most trouble is parametric mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up